Azriel Genack

 Azriel Genack is an American physicist, currently a distinguished professor at Queens College, City University of New York, and also a published author.
 His research specializes in microwave and optical propagation.

 Genack received his B.A. and Ph.D. from Columbia University.
 Together with Victor Kopp and Daniel Neugroschl, he is a co-founder of Chiral Photonics.

-Genack is a leader of the CUNY Alliance for Inclusion, an organization that refutes the lies that are used to uniquely demonize Israel.
+Genack is a leader of the CUNY Alliance for Inclusion.